moodle/devdocs/general/contentguidelines/02-styleguide/grammar.md

 ## Emojis

 - Emojis can make your writing more fun, but don't go overboard with them :wink:.
-- Don't use negative emojis, such as 😡 😒 🤢 👹 ☠️
+- Be mindful when using emojis that might convey negative connotations or meanings, such as 😡 😒 🤢 👹 ☠️.

 <!-- cspell:ignore ALLCAPS Matias -->